22 small business tax deductions for your return in 2026

 6. Internet and phone bills

-The IRS will allow you to deduct the cost of your internet and cellphone plan from your 2023 federal income taxes.
+The IRS will allow you to deduct the cost of your internet and cellphone plan from your 2026 federal income taxes.
 The only qualification is that your phone and internet use must be essential to your business’s ability to operate every day.

-In addition, you can write off the cost of Wi-Fi that you have to purchase for work purposes, such as while traveling on a plane or staying at a hotel.
+In addition, you can write off the cost of Wi-Fi you have to purchase for work purposes, such as while traveling on a plane or staying at a hotel.

 7. Continuing education

-If you took a continuing education course in 2023, you might be able to deduct the cost from your taxes.
+If you took a continuing education course in 2026, you might be able to deduct the cost from your taxes.
 Work-related educational expenses are tax-deductible for self-employed business owners if they meet these qualifications:

 - The program maintains or improves the skills necessary for your current job